GIER, Delta David (USA)

 Gier made his New York Philharmonic debut in 2000 with an acclaimed performance including Stravinsky’s Firebird (1945) that further solidified his long-standing relationship with the orchestra.
 Chosen by Maestro Kurt Masur as an assistant conductor in 1994, Gier also worked under Lorin Maazel and went on to conduct over 20 performances with the New York Philharmonic, including two complete seasons of Young People’s Concerts, the first conductor to do so in over 50 years.

-This year music director Gier made his Cleveland Orchestra debut and returned to lead the Philadelphia Orchestra.
-Other recent U.S. engagements have included the Chicago Symphony, St. Louis Symphony, Phoenix Symphony, Colorado Symphony, Columbus Symphony and the American Composers Orchestra.
+He has conducted the Cleveland Orchestra and lead the Philadelphia Orchestra.
+Other recent U.S. engagements include the Chicago Symphony, St. Louis Symphony, Phoenix Symphony, Colorado Symphony, Columbus Symphony and the American Composers Orchestra.
 He also conducted over 60 performances of Carmen with San Francisco Opera’s Western Opera Theater.
 Abroad, some of the orchestras Gier has performed with include the Bergen Philharmonic (Norway), the Singapore Symphony Orchestra, Orquestra de Cámara de Bellas Artes in Mexico City, Polish National Radio Symphony, Bucharest Philharmonic, National Symphony Orchestra of Costa Rica and the Orchestra Sinfonica della Provincia di Bari, Italy.
 Maestro Gier has performed with many of the world’s finest soloists, including Midori, Lang Lang and Sarah Chang.

 The impact of Gier’s innovative work in community engagement has been felt throughout the Midwest, including circles sometimes disenfranchised from orchestral music.
 Designed to promote cross-cultural understanding, the Lakota Music Project brought together the SDSO and Native American musicians in a one-of-a-kind collaboration exploring the depth of both musical traditions and inspiring other orchestras to launch similar programs.
 During Maestro Gier’s tenure, the SDSO has also led the way with programs aimed at assimilating immigrant cultures, including African refugees and the Middle Eastern community.
 His perceptive approach to new music can be heard in his recording of American composer Carson Kievman’s Symphony No. 2 (42) with the Polish National Radio Symphony.
 Released under the New Albion label, the performance was lauded by the Denver Post as “the kind of performance composers live for”.
 The SDSO premiered a new composition by Kievman in 2008.